touchgadget/flight_stick_tinyusb/README.md

 ## Dependencies

-Use the IDE Library Manager to install the library named "Adafruit TinyUSB Library".
+Use the IDE Library Manager to install the following libraries.

+* "Adafruit TinyUSB Library"
+* "Adafruit NeoPixel"

+Install this project as a library by download it as a ZIP file from https://github.com/touchgadget/flight_stick_tinyusb.
+Then use the Arduino IDE option to install the ZIP as a library.

 ## Troubleshooting